 /srv to an external drive.
 It both allows getting more space and lengthen the lifespan of the internal eMMC flash storage.
 The

 /srv directory is used for storing site-specific data as defined in the FHS specification.
 The storage plugin can’t move other parts of the file system.
 But it doesn’t matter because all data-intensive applications save their data into

 Pick an external storage device, which you want to move your persistent data to.
-This can be for example a simple USB flash drive but it is strongly encouraged to use a regular HDD or SSD to get both higher speed and better durability.
+It can be, for example, a simple USB flash drive, but it is strongly encouraged to use a regular HDD or SSD to get both higher speed and better durability.

 Setting up external storage will destroy all data on newly selected storage.
 Make sure that the storage device has no important data on it.